shotgunsoftware/shotgun-nodejs/README.md

 ### Authentication through other methods

-You may authenticate using other methods when using as a library by inputting a different type of credentials object to the constructor object as follows:
+You may authenticate using other methods by inputting a different type of credentials object to the constructor object as follows:

 ```javascript